What Is the UN General Assembly?

 What are some noteworthy assembly actions?

 “The General Assembly is not an action body.
-It is just that—an assembly,” says Ambassador Donald McHenry, a former U.S. permanent representative to the United Nations.
+It is just that—an assembly,” said Donald McHenry, former ambassador and U.S. permanent representative to the United Nations.
 General Assembly resolutions are still significant, however, as indicators of member states’ positions on a given issue.
 They can also prove useful by outlining organizing principles and proposing initiatives for member states, says McHenry.
 Some assembly actions have had more influence or incited more controversy than others:

 Universal Declaration of Human Rights.
 In 1948, two years after the assembly convened its inaugural session, it promulgated the Universal Declaration of Human Rights, which contained thirty articles outlining global standards for human rights.
 A historic act, it proclaimed the “inherent dignity” and “equal and inalienable rights of all members of the human family.”
-As the chair of the UN Commission on Human Rights, U.S. First Lady Eleanor Roosevelt helped to draft and pass the declaration, saying that it “may well become the international Magna Carta for all men everywhere.”
-Human rights issues remain contentious, however, and the HRC continues to face criticism for, among other things, including countries with poor human rights standards and focusing disproportionately on Israel.
+As the first chair of the UN Commission on Human Rights, U.S. First Lady Eleanor Roosevelt helped to draft and pass the declaration, saying that it “may well become the international Magna Carta for all men everywhere.”
+Human rights issues remain contentious, however, and UNHRC continues to face criticism for, among other things, including countries with poor human rights standards and focusing disproportionately on Israel.
+(In April 2024, the council adopted a resolution calling for Israel to be held accountable for possible war crimes and crimes against humanity during the country’s war in Gaza.)

 “Uniting for Peace” Resolution.
-In 1950, the United States initiated the landmark “Uniting for Peace” resolution [PDF].
+In 1950, the United States initiated the landmark “Uniting for Peace” resolution.
 It states that if the UN Security Council “fails to exercise its primary responsibility” for maintaining international peace and security, the General Assembly should take up the matter itself and urge collective action.
 The assembly has acted on this resolution in a handful of instances, including the Suez Crisis of 1956.
-Intervention by the United Nations in the crisis ultimately resulted in a cease-fire, troop withdrawal, and the establishment of the first UN Emergency Force, a peacekeeping force.
+UN intervention in the crisis ultimately resulted in a cease-fire, troop withdrawal, and the establishment of the first UN Emergency Force, a peacekeeping force.
 The 2003 U.S. invasion of Iraq provoked calls from many organizations for the General Assembly to take up the issue and override the impasse of the Security Council, but the assembly did not do so.
+The United Nations last invoked the resolution in February 2022 to address Russia’s invasion of Ukraine.

 “Zionism Is Racism” Resolution.
 The assembly’s most controversial resolution, passed in 1975, determined that “Zionism is a form of racism and racial discrimination.”
 Previously, in 1947, the UN Partition Plan for Palestine helped to create the state of Israel.
 In his address to the UN General Assembly on the day the resolution was passed, Israeli Ambassador Chaim Herzog said, “For us, the Jewish people, this resolution based on hatred, falsehood and arrogance, is devoid of any moral or legal value.”
-He then tore a copy of the resolution in half.
 The resolution was repealed in 1991.
-In 2001, during the United Nations’ world conference on combating racism, in Durban, South Africa, similar language on Zionism was introduced but later dropped.
+In 2001, during the UN’s world conference on combating racism in Durban, South Africa, similar language on Zionism was introduced but later dropped.

 Recommended Resources